cazy8/cazy8/README.md

 Mindset:    Break it, understand it, report it, fix it.
 ```

-I'm an **application security engineer in the making** — a cybersecurity undergraduate who spends more time inside Burp Suite than outside it.
-My work sits at the intersection of **offensive security** and **secure engineering**: finding the flaw is only half the job, explaining its real-world impact and helping teams fix it is the other half.
+I'm a **cybersecurity undergraduate and full-stack-curious tech enthusiast** who spends most days somewhere between Burp Suite and a code editor.
+My core lane is **application security** — but I like understanding the entire stack I'm attacking, which is why I also build web applications and tinker with cloud infrastructure on the side.

-I've run **web, API, and network penetration tests** end-to-end — recon, exploitation, post-exploitation, CVSS-based triage — across live consultancy engagements, and I map every red-team exercise back to **MITRE ATT&CK** so findings translate into actionable defense.
-I care about the boring-but-critical parts of security too: **OAuth 2.0 / SAML / OIDC** token-handling weaknesses, container and cloud misconfigurations, and privacy/GDPR compliance gaps that most scanners miss.
+On the offense side, I've run **web, API, and network penetration tests** end-to-end — recon, exploitation, post-exploitation, CVSS-based triage — across live consultancy engagements, mapping red-team exercises back to **MITRE ATT&CK**.
+I dig into **OAuth 2.0 / SAML / OIDC** token-handling weaknesses, container misconfigurations, and privacy/GDPR gaps that most scanners miss.

-Outside of client work, I build my own tooling — from a **Docker/Linux misconfiguration scanner** modeled on CIS Benchmarks, to an **ML-based Network Intrusion Detection System** — and I compete in CTFs to keep my offense sharp.
+On the build side, I write **web apps** to understand how the things I'm testing are actually put together, and I'm increasingly comfortable across **AWS and Azure** — provisioning environments, hardening configs, and finding the misconfigurations before an attacker does.
+I compete in CTFs to keep my offense sharp, and build my own tooling — from a **Docker/Linux misconfiguration scanner** to an **ML-based Network Intrusion Detection System** — whenever I want to go deeper than a write-up.

 ```
 Open To:
   - Application Security / VAPT internships & full-time roles
+  - Web development & cloud-adjacent security projects
   - Bug bounty collaboration & mentorship exchanges
-  - Red team / offensive security research
-  - Open source AppSec tooling contributions
+  - Open source contributions across security & dev tooling
 ```

 ---